Philip Crowther

-Philip Crowther is a British–German–Luxembourgish journalist, notable for being a polyglot.
+Philip Crowther is a British-German-Luxembourgish-American journalist, notable for being a polyglot.
 He has publicly spoken in fluent French, Spanish, Portuguese, English, German, and Luxembourgish.
 He is the White House correspondent for France 24, international affiliate correspondent for the Associated Press, and is a member of the White House Correspondents' Association.

 Early life and education

 Crowther was born in Luxembourg to a British father and German mother.
 His father and mother spoke only English and German to him, respectively.
-He was educated in Luxembourg at the Athénée de Luxembourg, so he is as fluent as anyone in the country in all four languages: French, German, English and Luxembourgish.
+He was educated in Luxembourg at the Athénée de Luxembourg, becoming fluent in French, German, English and Luxembourgish.
 At the age of 14, he started learning Spanish out of an interest in Spanish football.
 During a gap year after high school, he went to Barcelona where he learned some Catalan.
-He learned Portuguese at university, studying at King's College London where he graduated with Hispanic Studies.
+He learned Portuguese at university, studying at King's College London, from which he graduated with Hispanic Studies.

 Career

 In 2006, he worked as a sports reporter for the Uruguayan newspaper El País.
 From 2007 to 2008, he majored in Broadcast Journalism at the University of the Arts, London as a graduate student.
 From 2008 to 2011, he worked as a reporter for France 24 in Paris.

 Since June 2011, he has been based in Washington, D.C., and has traveled to other regions and countries to cover breaking news.